brakmic/Svelte-TypeScript-WebPack-Starter/README.md

 npm run server:prod
 ```

-to launch the local server on [http://localhost:8080](http://localhost:8080)
+to launch a local server on [http://localhost:8080](http://localhost:8080)

 For productive builds use `build:prod`.